The Undomestic Goddess

-The Undomestic Goddess is Sophie Kinsella's fifth "stand-alone" novel, first published in the UK by Bantam Press in July 2005, and later in the US by Dial Press Trade Paperback in April 2006.
+The Undomestic Goddess is Sophie Kinsella's second "stand-alone" novel, first published in the UK by Bantam Press in July 2005, and later in the US by Dial Press Trade Paperback in April 2006.

 Plot

 Samantha Sweeting is a workaholic lawyer.
 After a mental breakdown, she walks out of her London office, gets on a train at Paddington station, and ends up in the middle of nowhere.
 Sweeting knocks on the doors of a well-kept manor where she is mistaken for an interviewee and finds herself being offered a job as a housekeeper.
 The employers are unaware of her true identity.
 Severely ill-equipped, Sweeting realises she has no relevant experience and is wholly unsuited to the role.
 She manages to cope, learns housekeeper skills and eventually finds love.